GhtGhoster/mq-verlet/README.md

 [vulnerable](https://github.com/advisories/GHSA-m589-mv4q-p7rj)
 version of `webbrowser` and neither me nor GitHub's Dependabot can fix it.
 This isn't actually used in code anywhere but be careful.

+## Limits and issues:

+Approximate object limits before FPS drops (mileage may vary):
+- Naive (every object against every other object): 1600
+- Cellularized (matrix/cell-based optimization): 3300
+- Optimized heap usage: 5000

+Few glaring issue of the simulation:
+- The optimization cell block size has to be quite a bit larger than the object given a homogenous obj size due to "popcorn effect"
+- The simulation still freaks out at large quantities of objects moving
+- Not running quite as fast as I'd hoped
+- Only supports circles
+- Relying on shaders and passing in uniforms to render anything but monochrome circles is slow
+- When running this natively without target SFPS enabled, at very high frame-ratesthe simulation freaks out.
+(Pressumably because of f32 rounding error)

+## Plans and features that didn't make it

+- resistance
+- making wasm work for android
+- time warp thingy, including complete stop (adjust frame_time before passing to update)
+- make everything f64 (or generic?) and compare performance
+- spawned from this: 3d version
+- the fire is about as good as I can get it, maybe try removing temperature based on how much the object traveled since last frame
+- learn how to use shaders more effectively (water shader in the book, passing in whole textures etc) - screen reading shaders
+- auto shaking (with looping over stuff and bpm/settable delay per shake)
+- mixer (cw or ccw shake timed accordingly)
+- if last sim frame time < target frame time: disable target frame time

 ## Instructions and dependencies: